Friday, March 12, 2010

 A: Offsetting the potentially eye-rolling message of the lyrics with some West Coast grunge was always going to make it more palatable.
 The pace is relentless.

 V: How bizarre that Andorra of all countries gets the most audible support from the audience in the semi-final!
-Looks and sounds great, even if the adorable N!ki is flat as a tack most of the time.
-The only entry I would dearly love to have seen in the final just because.
+This looks and sounds great, even if the adorable N!ki is flat as a tack most of the time.
+This is the only also-ran I would dearly love to have seen in the final just because.

 22 Hungary